How to Seal Leaking Block

 Prevent water from penetrating the concrete no matter what the cost.
 This is to ensure longevity.

-Water attacks concrete by
+Water attacks concrete by leaking through faults/porous in the buildings retaining Structure.

-Physical Erosion – water leaking through faults
+Physical Erosion – water running or soaking through walls